abbeyherter/abbeyherter/README.md

 ## Hey everyone, my name is Abbey Herter!

-⭐️ I am currently in my last semester at SDSU completing a BS in Computer Science and a minor in Art.
+⭐️ I am an SDSU graduate with a BS in Computer Science and a minor in Art.

-⭐️ I currently work as a Part-Time Sales Associate at Reformation.
+⭐️ I currently work as a Visual Merchandising Associate at Reformation.

 ⭐️ I am interested in UX/UI Design and hope to pursue a career in this field.